Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/content/fashion-statements.md

 # Fashion statements.

-> *"Before you leave the house, look in the mirror and remove one accessory."* — Coco Chanel (apocryphal) Roll until something doesn't look right, remove that last thing
+> Before you leave the house, look in the mirror and remove one accessory.
+> — Coco Chanel (apocryphal)

+Roll until something doesn't look right, remove that last thing

 1. Popped collar